orca-so/whirlpools/docs/whirlpool/docs/03-Getting Started/04-Trade.md

 # Executing a Token Swap

-The `swapInstructions()` function generates all the instructions necessary to execute a token swap in an Orca Whirlpool pool.
+The `swapInstructions()` function generates all the instructions necessary to execute a token swap on Orca.
 Whether you're swapping a specific amount of input tokens or looking to receive a precise amount of output tokens, this function handles the preparation of token accounts, liquidity data, and transaction assembly.
 It also manages slippage tolerance to ensure that swaps are executed within acceptable price changes.

 ## Function Overview
 **`swapInstructions()`**